 You may find that this punch taste similar to apple cider but with a more exotic flavor thanks to its variety of ingredients.

-Luckily the jar of fruit punch has all of those ingredients and the punch still comes out super delicious!
+Luckily my husband found a jar of fruit punch at the Mexican supermarket that has all of those ingredients and the punch still comes out super delicious!

 - ciruela pasas (pitted prunes)

 You will most likely need to visit a Mexican grocery store in order to find the ciruelas pasas, jar of fruit punch, cinnamon sticks and piloncillo.

 However you can always substitute piloncillo with brown sugar.

 How to make the punch

 Bring the piloncillo, cinnamon and water to a boil.
 Boil it for about 10 to 15 minutes or until the piloncillo has dissolved.

 While that is boiling dice the apples and pineapple.